 The point of this paper is to demonstrate that any correspondence between different weights and different types of discrete Painlev\'e equations should be \emph{finer} than the type $(\mathcal{R},\mathcal{R}^{\perp})$.
-When a discrete Painlev\'e equation appearing in the context of orthogonal polynomials (or another of the many areas of mathematics and physics in which they play a role), to specify the equation up to equivalence via birational changes of variables one should provide a tuple $(\mathcal{R},\mathcal{R}^{\perp}, \mathcal{C}, \mathcal{S}, [w])$, where: \begin{itemize} \item $\mathcal{R}$ is the surface type, \item $\mathcal{R}^{\perp}$ is the generic symmetry type, which is determined by $\mathcal{R}$, \item $\mathcal{C}$ is the specification of any parameter constraints, which when written in terms of root variables defines a subset of the set of isomorphism classes of surfaces of type $\mathcal{R}$, \item $\mathcal{S}$ is the symmetry type, which corresponds to a subgroup (which may be proper if $\mathcal{C}$ is nontrivial) of the generic one corresponding to $\mathcal{R}^{\perp}$, \item $[w]$ is the conjugacy class of the symmetry associated to the equation. \end{itemize} We demonstrate the necessity to specify not just the pair $(\mathcal{R},\mathcal{R}^{\perp})$ through several examples coming from orthogonal polynomials with respect to different weights.
+When a discrete Painlev\'e equation appearing in the context of orthogonal polynomials (or another of the many areas of mathematics and physics in which they play a role), to specify the equation up to equivalence via birational changes of variables one should provide a tuple $(\mathcal{R},\mathcal{R}^{\perp}, \mathcal{C}, \mathcal{S}, [w])$, where: \begin{itemize} \item $\mathcal{R}$ is the surface type; \item $\mathcal{R}^{\perp}$ is the generic symmetry type, which is determined by $\mathcal{R}$; \item $\mathcal{C}$ is the specification of any parameter constraints, which when written in terms of root variables defines a subset of the set of isomorphism classes of surfaces of type $\mathcal{R}$; \item $\mathcal{S}$ is the symmetry type, which corresponds to a subgroup (which may be proper if $\mathcal{C}$ is nontrivial) of the generic one corresponding to $\mathcal{R}^{\perp}$; \item $[w]$ is the conjugacy class in the symmetry group of the element generating the equation.
+In generic cases this refers to conjugacy in the generic symmetry group determined by $\mathcal{R}$, but in non-generic cases requires consideration of parameter constraints, see \Cref{rem:conjugacyinsymmetrygroups} in the main text. \end{itemize} We demonstrate the necessity to specify not just the pair $(\mathcal{R},\mathcal{R}^{\perp})$ through several examples coming from orthogonal polynomials with respect to different weights.
 The examples we consider all share the same $\mathcal{R}$ and $\mathcal{R}^{\perp}$, but have different $\mathcal{C}$, $\mathcal{S}$ and $[w]$.
-In \cite{D6lixing}, two of us, together with Li and Zhang, pointed out the necessity to specify $[w]$ when considering a discrete Painlev\'e identification problem, and in this paper we demonstrate also the necessity to specify $\mathcal{C}$ and the $\mathcal{S}$ it determines, and the implications of this for the notion of symmetry types for discrete Painlev\'e equations.
+In \cite{D6lixing}, two of us, together with Li and Zhang, pointed out the necessity to specify $[w]$ when considering a discrete Painlev\'e identification problem.
+In this paper we demonstrate the necessity to specify $\mathcal{C}$ and the $\mathcal{S}$ it determines, and the implications of this for the notion of symmetry types for discrete Painlev\'e equations.